left side bordertwitter iconfacebook iconinstagram iconflickr iconeva iconright side border

 A substance intended for human consumption, orally or by inhalation, that contains a synthetic derivative of THC may not be sold.

 Anyone selling at retail a hemp product intended for smoking or an edible hemp product must have a Regulated Hemp Product Retail Facility Registration from VDACS.
+For more information, please visit VDACS’s Hemp Product Enforcement page.

 Adult-use marijuana licenses